VykiPetr/VykiPetr/README.md

 ### Hi there 👋

+### It's amazing how much 9 weeks can change !
+Thanks 🚀IronHack🚀!

 <!--
 **VykiPetr/VykiPetr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.